Nant Y Garw Mine

 Map Ref SN8770 6075

-Remains of the mine magazine which is located at some distance to the east, a track leads up to it.
-The building is still intact but without a roof, measuring 5.0 x 3.3m and 3.3.m high.
+Remains of the mine magazine which is located at some distance to the east, with a track leading up to it.
+The building is still intact but without a roof, measuring 5.0 x 3.3m and 3.3m high.

 The Smithy